MD-ABU-SHIHAB/HSTU_Alliance/README.md

 ## The project is about HSTU Alliance
-The necessary data is given in the README2.md file
+The necessary data is given in the README file